walidelkhatib/jira-codecommit-power/POWER.md

 5. Commits changes with conventional commit messages
 6. Pushes branch to CodeCommit
 7. Creates pull request with ticket details
-8. Updates Jira ticket with PR link and comment
+8. Updates Jira ticket with PR link and transitions to "In Review"

 **Example:** `"Jira MFLP-10"`